Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-06-27-coding_period_week4.md

 1. Resolved issues

     Dynamic parallelism approach has been excluded because raw kernels are hard to be maintained.
 As a result, I decided to apply automatic switch between two   techniques: dot product based convolution and Fast Fourier transform based.
-This switch depends on a heuristic function `cupyx.scipy.signal.choose_conv_method()` to  achieve the fastest runtime.
+This switch depends on a heuristic function to  achieve the fastest runtime: `cupyx.scipy.signal.choose_conv_method()`

 2. Related work in progress